MuhammedSami/food_tinder/readme.md

 # Food Tinder

-This backend is designed to support a lightweight, anonymous, swipe-based product voting experience that is intended to collect feedback on food items available inside Foodji-style machines.
+This backend is designed to support a lightweight, anonymous, swipe-based product voting experience that is intended to collect feedback on available food items.

+## How users access the voting flow

+- Users are shown a QR code or given a link from via which they can be redirected to a web-app.

 ## Usage Scenario

-- A user encounters a machine that offers food products.

-- The operator wants to collect feedback on how appealing these products are.
+- We want to receive feedbacks for the foods we provide and we decide on tinder like pool for the foods.

-- Instead of requiring accounts or authentication, the user provides feedback anonymously through a simple swipe interaction.
+- Instead of requiring accounts or authentication, the user provides feedback anonymously through a simple swipe or button(like/unlike) interaction.

-## How users access the voting flow

-- Users are shown a QR code near the machine.

-- Scanning the QR code directs the user to a web-app where voting begins.
+- As we know the list of vote might be long, we provide a button to the user to finish the voting.

 ## Voting flow diagram
 ![Voting Flow Diagram](./docs/voting-flow.png)